skillrepos/copilot-hands-on/labs.md

 <br><br>

 5. To see the available tools, make sure you're in **Agent** mode in the Chat panel.
-Click the small **tool icon** (wrench/hammer) in the Chat input area.
+Click the small **tool icon** (sliders) in the Chat input area.
 Scroll down to the **MCP Server: GitHub MCP Server** section.
 You'll see all the tools Copilot can now use — things like searching issues, reading file contents from repos, listing PRs, and more.

 ![Viewing available tools](./images/mcp25.png?raw=true "Viewing available tools")